kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 | set opacity | `opac(o) -> pic` | `pic.setOpacity(o)` |

 As shown above, there are two distinct ways of doing picture transformations:
-* the object/function way, e.g., `trans(100, 0) -> pic` - which is useful while doing functional graphics.
+* The object/function way, e.g., `trans(100, 0) -> pic` - which is useful while doing functional/compositional graphics.
 This way of doing transformations can be used only before a picture is drawn (and these transformations are applied when the picture is drawn).
-* the method/command way, e.g.. `pic.translate(100, 0)` - which is useful while doing generative art or gaming.
+* The method/command way, e.g.. `pic.translate(100, 0)` - which is useful while doing generative art or gaming.
 This way of doing transformations can be used before and after a picture is drawn.

 Multiple transformations can be combined in the following ways: